niravmehtax/niravmehtax.github.io/_pages/curr_research.md

 <!--Why is there a "Return" to Teacher Experience?
 Using Evidence from an Incentive Pay Experiment to Distinguish between On-the-Job-Training and Learning-by-Doing Models of Human Capital.
 Funded by SSHRC IDG Grant 430-2020-01098.-->

 * Untitled Paper about Health Production (with Tian Liu and [Seth Richards-Shubik](http://www.lehigh.edu/~ser315)).
+Funded by the UWO Social Science Research Fund.

 ## Needing Resurrection :derelict_house: